 Africa has been known as a supplier of raw materials for building vehicles, but has so far has no large manufacturing base and is perceived to be not able to create a quality product on its own.
 That is where Mobius Motors is coming in – to design, build and sell a quality vehicle for Africa.

-The carmaker also had to deal with government bureaucracy, as many companies try to bribe authorities to make things easier.
+The Kenyan carmaker also had to deal with government bureaucracy, as many companies try to bribe authorities to make things easier.
 Mobius is confident that neither hurdle could impair its surge, and is confident that it would gain government approvals to deliver the first vehicles on Dec.
-11.
+11, 2014.

 Mobius is currently building the first batch of 50 cars, which will be sold at KES950,000 (EUR8,552) each before tax.
-By having its base in Kenya, Mobius’ engineering team can focus on the needs of rural Africans.
+This makes the Mobius II as the most affordable new vehicle in Kenya.
+By having its base in Kenya, the company’s engineering team can focus on the needs of rural Africans.

 With minimal electronics, an owner has less components to worry about breaking down.
 The company has the capacity to build two vehicles daily at its existing site and is planning to build other versions like a four-wheel drive.